Codykilpatrick/ship-planner/README.md

 ## [Planning materials](https://trello.com/b/7pODgO8h/unit-2-project)

- Wargames provide a dynamic environment to explore and examine a variety of challenges and concepts along the strategic, operational and tactical levels.
-As an educational tool, wargaming fosters critical thinking and innovation, but most of all, it helps prepare tactical leaders for future challenges.
+ Wargames provide a dynamic environment to explore and examine a variety of challenges and concepts alon in respect to strategy, operations and tactics.
+As an educational tool, wargaming fosters critical thinking and innovation, but most of all, it prepares tactical leaders for future challenges.

   A decision support system (DSS) is a computerized program used to support determinations, judgments, and courses of action in an organization.
-A DSS sifts through and analyzes massive amounts of data, compiling comprehensive information that can be used to solve problems and in decision-making.
+A DSS sifts through and analyzes massive amounts of data, compiling comprehensive information that can be used to solve problems and inform decision-making.

 ## Technologies used 💾

 - CSS
 - JavaScript
-- HTML
+- EJS
 - Git
-- Node
+- Node.js
 - MongoDB
 - Express
+- Mongoose

 ## Ice Box 🧊

-- [ ] Add ability to see another users ships that are in your AOR
+- [ ] Add ability to see another user's ships that are in your AOR
 - [x] Add filter to ship view
 - [ ] Add API for environmental data
 - [ ] Add user specific CCOIs